The simplest way of styling your bed

 Design: Time & Place Interiors / Photo: Gloria Kilbourne

-If you travel frequently or work a rigorous schedule, you know how good it feels to get back home, especially into a serene, relaxing bedroom, at the end of a long day.
-But an unmade bed won’t be an appealing greeting upon arrival… it’s a sad sight, even if no one else is looking.
+If you travel frequently or work a rigorous schedule, you know how good it feels to come home at the end of a long day.
+Especially to a serene, relaxing bedroom.

 1) Good linens: Indulge in the best quality sheets you can afford.
 They’re a luxury you’ll enjoy every day.
 Thread count is over-rated, but always use natural fibers like good percale cotton.
+Linen is another great choice for its breathability and casualness that can be left naturally wrinkled, for a lived-in look.

-Don’t want to bother with too many layers?
-A single coverlet, flowing down over the bed frame, is sleek and sexy.
-(Bonus tip: tuck the coverlet under the bottom edge of your sleeping pillows, for what I call a “uni-boob” look.)
+2) A nice coverlet: Don’t want to bother with too many layers?
+A single coverlet, flowing down over the bed frame, is sleek.
+(Bonus tip: tuck the coverlet under the bottom edge of your sleeping pillows for an easy but uniform look.)
+Even simpler: A wrinkled linen duvet cover, with matching sheets, is casual but classy.

 3) Throw pillows: You don’t need to recreate a department store-like bedding display with a mountain of cushions.
-One long lumber pillow, or a couple of 20x12 inch pillows, are all you really need.
+One long lumbar pillow, or a couple of 20x12 inch cushions, are all you really need.
+For dimension, use a sham in beautiful texture like alpaca, cashmere, or silk.
+Unless you’re allergic, go for down/feather inserts: these should be two inches larger than the cover, to avoid a droopy look.

 Neutral bedding design in NYC bedroom